Elite Daily

 Elite Daily is an American online news platform founded by David Arabov, Jonathon Francis, and Gerard Adams.
 The site describes its target audience as millennials.
-In addition to general news and today's hot issues and trending topics, the site offers feature stories and listicles in the areas of politics, social justice, sex and dating, college life, women's issues, money, sports, and humor.
+In addition to general news and trending topics, the site offers feature stories and listicles covering politics, social justice, sex and dating, women's issues, and sports.
 Its slogan is "The Voice of Generation Y".

 History

-Elite Daily was launched independently in February 2012 and was purchased by DMG Media in January 2015 for an estimated $50 million.
+Elite Daily was launched independently in February 2012.
+It was purchased by DMG Media in January 2015 for an estimated $50 million.

 In December 2014, Elite Daily ranked as the seventh most shared site on Facebook and the fourteenth most popular US online news entity.
 In 2015, it was listed as one of the most prolific Facebook content publishers.